Why should a recruitment agency use a contractor management company?

 Recruitment agencies around the world generally prefer not to have contractors on their payroll directly.
 Most commonly they will request a contractor to use a third party for payment – whether that be a management company or their own limited company.
-For recruiters there are a number of benefits in using contractor management companies, but there are occasions when an agency and contractor might prefer to be payrolled directly.
+For recruiters, there are several benefits to using contractor management companies, but there are occasions when an agency and contractor might prefer to be payrolled directly.
 We will run through the main factors influencing the decision as well as outline the most common scenarios showcasing the benefits of both options.

-Cost can play a role.
-Because management companies operate at great scale, they are able to charge less than a recruitment agency to run a payroll.
-However with increasingly automated processing systems agencies are now able to deliver a payroll service quite cheaply.
+The cost can play a role.
+Because management companies operate at a great scale, they can charge less than a recruitment agency to run a payroll.
+However, with increasingly automated processing systems agencies are now able to deliver a payroll service quite cheaply.
 This is not much of a factor if the recruitment agency is large and has dedicated resources to run payroll.
-Smaller agencies will want to avoid this effort and push contractors towards a third party payment solution.
+Smaller agencies will want to avoid this effort and push contractors toward a third party payment solution.

 Time is not really a factor.
 Whilst it is normally quicker to get paid by a recruitment agency using an umbrella company should only add a maximum of 24 hours to the process (more if international transfers are involved).
 This additional processing time is typically offset by the increased earnings.

-In summary recruitment agencies use contractor management companies to give their contractors the highest net returns as well as alleviating the risk and effort of payment.
+In summary recruitment, agencies use contractor management companies to give their contractors the highest net returns as well as alleviate the risk and effort of payment.